hubidu/bifrost-io/BACKLOG.md

 - Elements are not highlighted on failed steps
 - Add some performance logs
 - BUG git changes are obviously fro bifrost not from the test project

-# Doing

 - Research failing tests in puppeteer together with bifrost helper: e2e-insurance-login-app-tests, branch is feature/VETHVPM-2668-rethink-test-approach
 - Research "MaxListenersExceededWarning: Possible EventEmitter memory leak ": Create a contract me, partner, 4 other persons with additional occupation

+# Doing

 # Backlog Release

 - Take screenshots in beforeStep()
+- Make fullpage screenshots
 - Support for custom auto screenshot methods

 # Backlog

+- IDEA When an error occurs get more detailed context info from the page
 - Always take fullscreen screenshots
 - Take html snapshots on first run or first run after failed
 - FIX report git changes for test file (not whole repo)